k3a/pytroll-collectors/doc/source/index.rst

     is_critical_set
         A boolean that marks this set of files as critical for the whole collection.
 Used for example when cloud mask data are required to successfully create a masked image.
+        Can also be used in INI configuration to enforce ``critical_files`` so that no message will be published if one or more critical files are missing.

     variable_tags
         List of strings for tags that are expected to vary between segments.